+1

-1 Project Name PROGRAM ADMINISTRATION
+- Project Name PROGRAM ADMINISTRATION

-Target Area
+Target Area CDBG TARGET AREA

 Goals Supported Program Administration

 Needs Addressed Planning and Administration

-Funding CDBG: \$102,232 State Housing Initiatives Partnership: \$8,775
+Funding State Housing Initiatives Partnership: \$8,775

-Description This project provides for the eligible costs associated with the administration of the City's CDBG program and Neighborhood Services Division.
+Description This project provides for the eligible costs associated with the administration of the City of Delray Beach CDBG program and Neighborhood Services Division.
 Eligible administration costs include staff and related costs required for program management, coordination, monitoring, reporting, evaluation and oversight.
 These costs are subject to a statutory limitation of not more than 20% of the annual grant funds plus program income.

-Target Date 9/30/2019
+Target Date 9/30/2020

-Estimate the number and type of families that will benefit from the proposed activities Activities are suppported within all projects identified as a direct result of planning and implementation.
-Target goals will be reflected in the accomplishment areas of IDIS activities as required.
+Estimate the number and type of families that will benefit from the proposed activities Planning and administration services supports the addiotnal activites and strategie sproposed under this plan.
+The direct benefit will reflect within those inividual activities in the IDIS.

-Location Description All projects are undertaken within the CDBG target area.
-Addresses are identified at the determination of eligibility amd reflected within IDIS activities as required.
+Location Description The locations will be identified as applications are approved.
+All projects will fall within the CDBG target area.

-Planned Activities These funds will be used for program management, coordination, monitoring and evaluation of the CDBG program and the overall administration of the Neighborhood Services Division.
+Planned Activities It is anticipated that the City will address oversight and management of the program including housing rehabilitation and public service subrecipients.

 2 Project Name PUBLIC SERVICE

-Target Area
+Target Area CDBG TARGET AREA

 Goals Supported Public Service

 Needs Addressed Public Service

-Funding CDBG: \$76,674
+Funding :

 Description The objective of the project is to improve and expand public service that address senior services, crime prevention, child care, youth services, fair housing counseling, recreational services, tenant/landlord counseling and employment training.

-Target Date 9/30/2019
+Target Date 9/30/2020

-Estimate the number and type of families that will benefit from the proposed activities Proposed activities submittes will vary based on funded service activity goals.
-Neighborhood Service staff monitors the grantee performance reports on a monthly basis to ensure goals are being met.
-Location Description Public Service activities are required to be within the municipal boundaries of the City of Delray Beach.
-Planned Activities Activities under this objective will be used to improve and expand the public service that address senior services, crime rpevention, child care, youth services, mentoring and family strengthening, fair housing counseling, recreational services, tenant /landlord counseling and employment training.
-3 Project Name HOUSING REHABILITATION Target Area Goals Supported Owner-Occupied Rehabilitation Needs Addressed Owner-Occupied Rehabilitation Funding CDBG: \$332,256 Community Redevelopment Agency: \$35,000 State Housing Initiatives Partnership: \$50,000 Description This project addresses building and code violations, interior and exterior building, electrical and plumbing problems, health and safety issues, and the retrofit of special items for those with special needs.
+1 Estimate the number and type of families that will benefit from the proposed activities Provides assistance to families and individuals to overcome adverse housing situations and (in some situations) avoid eviction, foreclosure, utility disruptions, and eventual homelessness.
+Funds will help to improve and expand public services that address senior services, crime prevention, child care, youth services, fair housing counseling, recreational services, tenant/landlord counseling and employment training.
+At least 51% of program participant's served will have low-to moderate incomes.
+Location Description All activities will take place within the CDBG target area.
+Planned Activities 3 Project Name HOUSING REHABILITATION Target Area CDBG TARGET AREA Goals Supported Owner-Occupied Rehabilitation Needs Addressed Owner-Occupied Rehabilitation Funding Community Redevelopment Agency: \$75,000 State Housing Initiatives Partnership: \$50,000 Description This project addresses building and code violations, interior and exterior building, electrical and plumbing problems, health and safety issues, and the retrofit of special items for those with special needs.
 This project also provides for staff costs and related expenses required for outreach efforts for marketing the program, rehabilitation counseling, screening potential applicant households and structures, preparing work specifications and bid packages, inspections, eligibility determinations and other services related to assisting owners, contractors and other entities who are participating in eligible rehabilitation activities.
-Target Date 9/30/2019 Estimate the number and type of families that will benefit from the proposed activities The City proposes to rehabilitate up to four (4) properties using CDBG funds for families at or below 80% of the area median income.
-Location Description All properties must be located within the Community Development Block Grant target area.
+Target Date 9/30/2020 Estimate the number and type of families that will benefit from the proposed activities The City plans to accomplish approximately seven (7) housing rehabilitation projects, at least one (1) of which will be committed to homeowners at or below 50% of the area median income.
+A combination of grant dollars will be used to fund the City's housing objectives.
+Location Description All activities will take place within the CDBG target area.
 Planned Activities